jules2689/trudeau/trudeau/2020-04-21/pre_news.md

 We are expecting the focus today to be on government response and initiatives to support vulnerable Canadians through the COVID-19 pandemic.
-We will also, though, of course take you to Nova Scotia this hour and throughout the day for some of what you might call the careful and safe tributes in this time of COVID-19 to those who were killed in that violent rampage over the weekend.
+We will also, though, of course take you to Nova Scotia this hour and throughout the day for some of what you might call the careful and safe tributes in this time of COVID-19 to those WHO were killed in that violent rampage over the weekend.
 We know now of at least 20 victims, 18 of them have been confirmed.
 Two more presumed to be dead by their son and we'll also bring you the latest on the investigation today.
 Those numbers, of course, could vary because police are still looking at some 16 crime scenes.